GSP306

 Go to cloud shell and run the following command:

-export ZONE=us-central1-a gcloud sql instances create wordpress --tier=db-n1-standard-1 --activation-policy=ALWAYS --zone $ZONE
+export ZONE=us-central1-a gcloud sql instances create wordpress --tier=db-n1-standard-1 --activation-policy=ALWAYS --zone $ZONENote: It will take a several times to create the instance.

 Run the following command:

-with IP Address fromDemo Blog Site
+[IP_ADDRESS]with IP Address fromDemo Blog Sitefield

-fieldor from the External IP of the
+or from the External IP of the

-instance in VM Compute Engine.For example:
+bloginstance in VM Compute Engine.

-gcloud sql users set-password --host % root --instance wordpress --password Password1* gcloud sql instances patch wordpress --authorized-networks $ADDRESS --quiet
+gcloud sql users set-password --host % root --instance wordpress --password Password1* gcloud sql instances patch wordpress --authorized-networks $ADDRESS --quietCheck that there is a user database on the Cloud SQL instance.

 - In the Cloud Console, click the Navigation menu > Compute Engine > VM Instances.